Check what goes into your bins on your council website

 Services are changing

-Victoria’s recycling systems are changing for the better with the transition to a new household waste and recycling system that will be consistent across the state.
-This means the bins you have at home, what goes into them and the drop-off recycling services available in your local area could be changing soon.
+Victoria’s recycling systems are changing for the better with the transition to a new household waste and recycling system that will be consistent across the state by 2030.
+This means the bins you have at home, what goes into them and the recycling services available in your local area could be changing soon.
 Some councils have already introduced separate services for food and garden organics or glass.
-Others have planned them.

 Things can change